MCP Server

 Overview

-The Akeyless MCP (Model Context Protocol) Server is a powerful integration that allows AI assistants and applications to securely interact with your Akeyless secrets management platform.
+The Akeyless Model Context Protocol (MCP) Server is a robust integration that enables AI systems to securely interact with your Akeyless Identity Security Platform.
 It provides a standardized interface for AI models to access, manage, and manipulate secrets, keys, certificates, and other sensitive data stored in Akeyless.

-Model Context Protocol (MCP) is a standardized protocol that enables AI assistants to securely connect to external data sources and services.
-It provides a secure, authenticated way for AI models to:
+The Model Context Protocol is a standardized protocol that allows AI systems to connect to external data sources and services.
+It provides a secure, authenticated method for AI models to:

 - Access external APIs and services